rudolffonseca/rudolffonseca/README.md

 👉🏼 https://github.com/FabioDiCeglie/Travel-Group-Project-Back-End <br />
 👉🏼 https://github.com/FabioDiCeglie/Travel-Group-Project-Front-End

-This is a graduation group project where we built both the front and backend side using: HTML, CSS, JS, React, Redux, Axios, Express, Sequelize and PostgreSQL.
+This is a graduation group project where we built both the front and backend side using: <strong>HTML, CSS, JS, React, Redux, Axios, Express, Sequelize and PostgreSQL</strong>.
 Basically the idea was to create a game like app where a city is randomly offered to the user who can get information about the destination (done by the use of external APIs) and add her/his own comments and images.

 ### WoW!
 Customer Experience
 👉🏼 https://github.com/rudolffonseca/wow-ces-customer
 👉🏼 https://github.com/rudolffonseca/wow-ces-server

 That's my baby!
-In this project I challenged myself to learn <strong>TypeScript</strong>
+In this project I challenged myself to learn <strong>TypeScript</strong> and <strong>GraphQL</strong>